L Sarhan is a former server and worked in restaurants for over 15 years.

 In England, afternoon tea is typically served at either 4:00 pm or 5:00 pm.
-Guest typically did not stay after 7:00 pm.
+Guests typically did not stay after 7:00 pm.
 However, in America, afternoon tea is appropriately served between 3:00 pm and 5:00 pm.
 Some have been known to serve afternoon tea as early as 2:00 pm.

 Afternoon tea has three distinct courses.
-First guests start of with dainty finger sandwiches, such as cucumber sandwiches or salmon salad sandwiches.
+First guests start off with dainty finger sandwiches, such as cucumber sandwiches or salmon salad sandwiches.
 Next to be eaten are the scones.
 There are a variety of scone recipes but the most popular scones are fruit scones.
 The final dish is typically some sort of cake or pastry.

-Royal tea is a more formal afternoon tea.
+Royal tea is more formal afternoon tea.
 It is also great when the formal tea party is celebrating a particular occasion.
 The difference between afternoon tea and royal tea is that royal tea serves champagne or sherry in addition to the tea.
 If you prefer not to serve alcohol, sparkling apple cider served in champagne flutes is an acceptable substitute.
 The other difference is that instead of three courses, royal tea has four courses of finger sandwiches, scones, pastries, and other dessert items, such as petite fours.

 High tea is a phrase that is often misused when a person is trying to sound or appear more elegant.
 It actually isn't considered to be a formal or even an informal tea gathering at all.
 To use the term just makes one sound silly and will clearly show that the person knows nothing of tea time etiquette or history.
-Even many high class hotels use this term when planning formal tea events, even though it is an incorrect usage.
+Even many high-class hotels use this term when planning formal tea events, even though it is incorrect usage.

 Basic Wording for Informal or Formal Tea Party